conormgomes/liatrio-exercise/README.md

 Took a few tries, but I eventually landed on the correct way to get the endpoint up and running.

 Changing the actions .yaml again to use version of the apprentice-action without the unimplemented test.

+**4/24/24**

+Deployed Docker Hub image to Google Cloud Run (https://liatrio-exercise-zmrw3oby5a-uw.a.run.app/)

+Testing strategies for automatic deployment of new images